 Deployment package overview

-The deployment package overview page shows a comparison between the imported package and the current environment.
-It also shows the number of changed objects and statistics about their publishing status: To be published, Publishing, Succeeded, Failed, or Succeeded with risks.
-On this page, you can publish and manage objects of various types and statuses.
-The objects are grouped by functional module: Global, Data Architecture, Development, Tag Architecture, Tag, Data Standard, Data Quality, and Data Security.
+The deployment package overview page compares the imported package with the current environment and displays changed objects with their publishing status: To be published, Publishing, Succeeded, Failed, or Succeeded with risks.
+You can publish and manage objects by functional module: Global, Data Architecture, Development, Tag Architecture, Tag, Data Standard, Data Quality, and Data Security.

 The deployment package overview page shows only the objects that need to be published.
 Objects in the package that have the same version as their counterparts in the current environment are ignored.